ZTStew/FileUpload_Django/README.md

 files of others.

 Current:

+General:
  - Basic user login and cross application linking
+ - Fix dashboard to allow non-logged in users to view files just not submit files of their own or download files

+Login & Register:
+ - Have buttons in HTML for going to login and register screen
+ - Get FileUpload to communicate with Login_Register about user being logged in

+File Upload:
  - Get to where users can submit files
  - Save files in database
  - Get UI to show all files on main page
  - Deletes files from saved to folder with each startup of the server
- - Get FileUpload to communicate with Login_Register about user being logged in

 Noteworthy Commands:
 python manage.py makemigrations && python manage.py migrate && python manage.py runserver